Traffic and Parking Regulations

 The Potomac State College Police Department is responsible for development and enforcement of traffic and parking regulations under the authority vested in the University by West Virginia Code, Chapter 18B, Article 4, Section 6.
 In addition to these regulations, all applicable state laws will be enforced on campus.
 The regulations were formulated after consultation with faculty, staff, and students and are subject to approval by the Campus Provost.
 Campus Police officers and parking control attendants will enforce the provisions of this document.

 Potomac State College reserves the right to change these rules as the need arises.
-Official changes will be published in the Pasquino (the College newspaper), PSC E-News, student Mix accounts, and widely disseminated by other means.
+Official changes will be published in the Pasquino (the College newspaper), PSC E-News, WVU Portal, and widely disseminated by other means.
 Faculty, staff, and students are expected to know and comply fully with current regulations.

 Standard blue signs currently identify handicapped parking spaces.
 Such spaces are reserved strictly for vehicles bearing handicapped license plates or identification as verified by other states.
 Any vehicle parking in a handicapped space without official handicap certification displayed on the vehicle will be subject to a fine up to $500 and will be towed at the owner’s expense (WV Code 17C-13-6 Amended).
 Clearly identified handicapped parking spaces can be found in the following areas: